MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/image-column-data.md

 ## Upload images

-Use the same APIs you use to upload files to upload images.
+Use the same APIs you use to upload files to upload images individually.
 More information: [Upload Files](file-column-data.md#upload-files)

 ## Download images

-Use the same APIs you use to download files to download images.
+Use the same APIs you use to download files to download images, but be aware of the following differences.

 ### Using Dataverse messages